MahBestBro/Where2Meat_UNIHACK2023/README.md

 Autocomplete Suggestions for search places
 ![image](https://user-images.githubusercontent.com/64310471/222941585-f6fddf99-46db-4b70-a7d6-8ecc21e915fe.png)

-THe blue marker is the center point (you can hover over all the markers to see which location they are for)
+The blue marker is the center point (you can hover over all the markers to see which location they are for)
 ![image](https://user-images.githubusercontent.com/64310471/222941674-2d7cdc3e-2077-4279-b666-e038869c812c.png)